Comprehensive characterization of an apparatus for cold electromagnetic dysprosium dipoles: Experimental procedures and system characterization

-To calibrate the short lattices at 1053nm and 532nm, as described in Sec. \ref{Optical lattices implementation}, we use a standard method, where we pulse the lattice power ($\textless 0.5\mu$s rise, fall times) over a short pulse and vary its time duration \cite{Denschlag2002}.
-The BEC plane wave is then projected onto Bloch states, which evolve during the time of the pulse, and subsequently are projected back onto plane waves.
-The actual momentum peaks of this matter wave interference pattern, for both horizontal 532nm and vertical 1053-nm lattices is shown as an example in Fig. \ref{all_lattice}a,b.
+To calibrate the short lattices at 1053~nm and 532~nm, as described in Sec.~\ref{Optical lattices implementation}, we use a standard Dirac-Kapitza diffraction method, where we pulse the lattice power ($<0.5~\mu$s rise/fall time) over a short period and vary its time duration~\cite{Ovchinnikov1999,Denschlag2002}.
+The actual momentum peaks of the matter wave interference pattern are shown as examples in Fig.~\ref{all_lattice}a,b, for both horizontal 532-nm and vertical 1053-nm lattices.
 We detect oscillations between the population in the $0$ and $\pm2\hbar k_{1053}$ momentum states ($k$ is the wave-vector for the 1053-nm lattice), with a frequency corresponding to the energy difference between the zeroth and second energy bands.
-An example of such oscillation in the vertical 1053 lattice at $\sim 30E_R$ ($E_R=h^2/(2m_{Dy}\lambda_{1053}^2)$, is the photon recoil energy, $h$ is the Plank constant and $\lambda_{1053}$ is the wavelength at 1053nm) is shown on (Fig. \ref{all_lattice}c).
+An example of such oscillation in the vertical 1053-nm lattice at $\sim 30E_R$ ($E_R=h^2/(2m_\mathrm{Dy}\lambda_{1053}^2)$ is the photon recoil energy, $h$ is the Plank constant and $\lambda_{1053}$ is the wavelength at 1053~nm) is shown in Fig.~\ref{all_lattice}c).
 We have calibrated similarly our 532-nm lattices.
-The decay of the oscillation is possibly due to the inhomogeneity of our lattice beams and the present both contact interaction with scattering length of about $100a_0$ and DDI.
-The lifetime of a sample adiabatically loaded into the vertical lattice, at powers barely holding the atoms against gravity, reveals a dual exponential decay with the longer lifetime $\textgreater 20$s (Fig. \ref{all_lattice}d).
+The decay of the oscillation is possibly due to the inhomogeneity of our lattice beams and the presence of both contact interaction with scattering length of about $100a_0$ and DDI.
+The lifetime of a sample adiabatically loaded into the vertical lattice, at powers barely holding the atoms against gravity, reveals a dual exponential decay with the longer lifetime $>20$~s (Fig.~\ref{all_lattice}d).